mmularski/shopware-product-alert/README.md

 # Product Alert extension

-This extension provides a functionality of "Out of stock notification".
+This extension provides the functionality of "Out of stock notification".

-If product is out of stock, a user can sign to product alert notification which sends an email when this product is back to stock
+If a product is out of stock, a user can sign to product alert notification which sends an email when this product is back to stock

 ## Table of content